fbardos/website/content/general/website_built.md

 I use [Pelican](https://github.com/getpelican/pelican) as Static Site Generator to build this website.
 It allows a intuitive approach to write blog posts and other pages with markdown.
 Furthermore, I use the [Flex theme](https://github.com/alexandrevicenzi/Flex).

+You can find the source code of this website on [fbardos/website](https://github.com/fbardos/website).

 ## Installation

 The installation was quite easy.
 I started with the follwoing mamba/conda environment: